Near room-temperature ferromagnetism from double-exchange in the van der Waals material CrGeTe$_3$: evidence from optical conductivity under pressure: Abstract

 \section{Abstract}

 The unexpected discovery of intrinsic ferromagnetism in layered van der Waals materials has sparked interest in both their fundamental properties and their potential for novel applications.
 Recent studies suggest near room-temperature ferromagnetism in the pressurized van der Waals crystal CrGeTe$_3$.
 We perform a comprehensive experimental and theoretical investigation of magnetism and electronic correlations in CrGeTe$_3$, combining broad-frequency reflectivity measurements with density functional theory and dynamical mean-field theory calculations.
 Our experimental optical conductivity spectra trace the signatures of developing ferromagnetic order and of the insulator-to-metal transition (IMT) as a function of temperature and hydrostatic pressure.
 With increasing pressure, we observe the emergence of a mid-infrared feature in the optical conductivity, indicating the development of strong orbital-selective correlations in the high-pressure ferromagnetic phase.
-We find a peculiar relationship between the plasma frequency and Curie temperature of CrGeTe$_3$, which strongly suggests that a double-exchange mechanism is responsible for the observed near room-temperature ferromagnetism.
-In contrast to previous studies, our results clearly demonstrate the existence of an optical gap in the metallic phase, ruling out the collapse of the charge transfer gap under pressure.
+We find a distinct relationship between the plasma frequency and Curie temperature of CrGeTe$_3$, which strongly suggests that a double-exchange mechanism is responsible for the observed near room-temperature ferromagnetism.
+Our results clearly demonstrate the existence of a charge-transfer gap in the metallic phase, ruling out its previously conjectured collapse under pressure.

 Layered transition-metal chalcogenides host a variety of interesting physical properties and exotic phases such as charge-density wave~\cite{Hwang.2024}, Mott insulator~\cite{Qiao.2017, Kim.2019, Wang.2020b, Tian.2023}, superconductor~\cite{Shi.2015, Qi.2016, Wang.2017}, antiferromagnetic topological insulator~\cite{Otrokov.2019, Li.2019, Li.2019b, Deng.2020}, Weyl semimetal~\cite{Lv.2015, Xu.2015, Lu.2024}, ferromagnetic (FM) nodal-line semimetal~\cite{Kim.2018, Wang.2018, Yun.2023, Wang.2023}, and topological magnon insulator~\cite{Zhu.2021, Luo.2023, Zhuo.2023}, which emerge due to electronic correlations and non-trivial topology in these materials.
 Furthermore, two-dimensional (2D) transition-metal chalcogenides provide an ideal platform for realizing atomically thin van der Waals (vdW) crystals with unique properties such as 2D ferromagnetism~\cite{Gong.2017, Burch.2018} or topological quantum spin Hall effect~\cite{Qian.2014, Cazalilla.2014}, as well as excellent prospects for novel applications~\cite{Deng.2018, Wang.2018b, Gong.2019b, Verzhbitskiy.2020}.